drone/docs.drone.io/teams.markdown

 ---
 **Drone** supports Github and Bitbucket organizations out of the box.
 There is no extra setup.
 There are no additional fees.
-When creating a new project you will see a list of all your repositories, individual and organization.
+When creating a new project you will see a list of all your repositories, both individual and organization.

 ## Team Billing